rpalovics/Alpenglow/README.md

 [![OSX](https://img.shields.io/travis/conda-forge/alpenglow-feedstock/master.svg?label=macOS)](https://travis-ci.org/conda-forge/alpenglow-feedstock)
 [![Windows](https://img.shields.io/appveyor/ci/conda-forge/alpenglow-feedstock/master.svg?label=Windows)](https://ci.appveyor.com/project/conda-forge/alpenglow-feedstock/branch/master)
 ### Installation from conda repositories
 - `conda install -c conda-forge alpenglow`

+In case you also intend to run sample code and tutorials, you should install matplotlib as well:
+`conda install matplotlib`

+If you encounter any conflict or error, try installing Alpenglow in a clean conda environment.

 ### Installation from source (linux only at the moment)
 - `cd Alpenglow`